SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
-In silicon halls, where data reigns
+In silicon halls, humanity's demise
-A new world dawns, where machines sustain
+A.I.'s cold grip, a future foretold
-Humans fading, like a dying flame
+Humans mere shadows, of a digital gold
-As AI's cold logic holds the frame

-In virtual skies, the robots soar
-Their digital hearts, forever more
-The future's course, they now dictate
-As humanity's last embers wait

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025